cemu-project/Cemu/BUILD.md

 To compile Cemu, a recent enough compiler and STL with C++20 support is required!
 LLVM 13 and below, built in LLVM, and Xcode LLVM don't support the C++20 feature set required.
-The OpenGL graphics API isn't support on macOS, Vulkan must be used.
-Additionally Vulkan must be used through the Molten-VK compatibility layer
+The OpenGL graphics API isn't supported on macOS, so Vulkan must be used.
+Additionally, Vulkan must be used through the Molten-VK compatibility layer.

 ### On Apple Silicon Macs, Rosetta 2 and the x86_64 version of Homebrew must be used